Quantifying With Only Positive Training Data: Background

 and

-from which follows \citep{elkan2008learning}
+from which follows \citep{elkan2008}

-In a simplification, the labeled sample is a uniform sample from all available positive observations.
-More importantly, this assumption and how it is exploited by the algorithms underlines that the labeled sample and the positive observations from the unlabeled sample share the same probability distribution.
+In a simplification, the labelled sample is a uniform sample from all available positive observations.
+More importantly, this assumption and how the algorithms exploit it underlines that the labelled sample and the positive observations from the unlabeled sample share the same probability distribution.
 Therefore,

-We note that this assumption is also made in OCQ methods, since they aim to induce a model that estimates the probability distribution of the positive class.
+We note that this assumption is also made in OCQ methods since they aim to induce a model that estimates the probability distribution of the positive class.
 Despite this similarity of assumption, there are differences between OCQ and PUPE that are better described in the next section.